In alphabetical order

 This important award recognises and thanks those outside the LGBT+ community who support the challenges around equality and inclusion.

-Nigella Lawson is an English journalist, broadcaster, television personality, and food writer.
-She has published several best-selling recipe books, has hosted several cooking show series’ and a daytime chat show.
-Nigella is a supporter of gay rights charity Terrence Higgins Trust, and has joked that she considers herself to be a gay man in a woman’s body, and told lesbian magazine DIVA that all women have it in them to fall in love with someone of the same
+Nigella Lawson is an English journalist, broadcaster, television personality, gourmet, and food writer.
+She has published several best-selling recipe books and has hosted several cooking show series’ and a daytime chat show.
+Nigella has her own cookware range, ‘Living Kitchen’, and has won both book and media awards.
+She is a supporter of gay rights charity Terrence Higgins Trust, has joked that she considers herself to be a gay man in a woman’s body and told lesbian magazine DIVA that all women have it in them to fall in love with someone of the same sex.